 - Waterproof-breathable Pants – Waterproof, breathable pants without insulation; full-length side-zipper highly recommended for putting on over boots when the weather gets severe.
 Gore-Tex is one such material used by many manufacturers. (ex: Men’s Mammut Nordwand, Women’s Mammut Nordwand, Men’s Ortovox Hardshell Pants, Women’s Ortovox Hardshell Pants)

-- Insulated jacket – Required, with a helmet-compatible hood and either down or Primaloft insulation.
+- Insulated Parka – Required, with a helmet-compatible hood and either down or Primaloft insulation.
 For example, Mammut’s Rime Pro Jacket.
-(Micro-puff jackets are too light for expected conditions.) *This item is available for rent
+(Micro-puff jackets are too light for potential conditions.) *This item IS available for rent

 - Warm Hat – Wool or synthetic, and snug enough to wear under a helmet. (ex: Men’s Ortovox Hats and Neckwarmers, Women’s Ortovox Hats and Neckwarmers)

 - Buff, or Balaclava – Protection from wind, cold and sun. (ex: Men’s Ortovox Neckwarmers, Women’s Ortovox Neckwarmers)

 - Sun Hat – The more coverage the better.
 Baseball caps or packable sun hats will work (ex: Outdoor Research Hats)

 - Gaiters – For soft, slushy snow conditions.
 Gaiters can also protect from tripping and/or ripping pants with crampons. (ex: Outdoor Research Mountaineering Gaiters)